-Each year under Perkins IV, Congress appropriates roughly $1.1 billion in State formula grants and about $25 million dollars in competitive discretionary grants specified in the law for the improvement of career and technical education programs across the nation.
-In addition, the Department occassionally uses National Activity funds to award grants for specialized purposes.
+Each year under Perkins V, Congress appropriates roughly $1.2 billion in State formula grants and over $30 million in competitive discretionary grants specified in the law for the improvement of career and technical education (CTE) programs across the nation.
+Of the $30 million mentioned above, approximately:

-Native American Career and Technical Education Program (NACTEP) provides roughly $14.1 million annually to federally-recognized Indian tribes, tribal organizations, Alaskan Native entities, and eligible Bureau of Indian Affairs (BIA)-funded schools to provide CTE programs for Native Americans and Alaskan Natives; approximately $3.2 million fund the Native Hawaiian Career and Technical Education Program (NHCTEP) to community-based organizations primarily serving and representing Native Hawaiians to plan, conduct, and administer CTE programs for Native Hawaiian students; and approximately.
+- $16 million fund the Native American Career and Technical Education Program (NACTEP) to federally-recognized Indian tribes, tribal organizations, Alaskan Native entities, and eligible Bureau of Indian Affairs (BIA)-funded schools to provide CTE programs for Native Americans and Alaskan Natives; approximately $3.2 million fund the Native Hawaiian Career and Technical Education Program (NHCTEP) to community-based organizations primarily serving and representing Native Hawaiians to plan, conduct, and administer CTE programs for Native Hawaiian students; and approximately.

 - $10 million fund the Tribally-Controlled Postsecondary Career and Technical Institutions Program (TCPCTIP) to Tribally-Controlled postsecondary career and technical institutions that do not receive assistance under the Tribally-Controlled Colleges and Universities Assistance Act or the Navajo Community College Act to provide basic support for the education and training of Indian students.